 Over the years she has had a busy and challenging Crown Court practice.
 She has, for example, been a junior in over 20 murder trials, as well as been sole counsel in numerous, serious and complex cases, dealing in particular with child defendants and child witnesses.
 She has also had a long history of representing protestors and those charged with public order offences as well as children and young people charged with serious crime.
-She now focusses her criminal practice on appellate crime only – in particular CCRC appeals; victims of trafficking cases; all cases involving juvenile defendants and complex sentence cases.
-She has particular expertise of vulnerable young people and fitness to plead and effective participation hearings (i.e. compliance with Art 6(1) ECHR), in particular the learning disabled and those with neurodevelopmental autism spectrum disorders.
+She now focusses her criminal practice on appellate crime only – in particular CCRC appeals; victims of trafficking cases; all cases involving juvenile defendants and complex sentence cases, in particular the sentencing of primary carers.
+She has particular expertise of vulnerable young people and fitness to plead and effective participation hearings (i.e. compliance with Art 6(1) ECHR), in particular the learning disabled and those with autism spectrum and other neurodevelopmental disorders.